dfahlander/remotable/README.md

 # Remotable
 A minimalistic remoting decorator for isomorphic javascript functions running on node, WebWorker or ServiceWorker

 Work in progress.
 Still no code.
-All is in my brain, but:
+All is in my brain, but it should work as described below.

 ## Sample